The Ultimate Digestive Enzymes Guide

 Are digestive enzymes the answer?

-Ideally, your body produces enough of any given enzyme to handle your typical diet.
-Drastic diet changes can throw your body off its game, and supplementing the right enzymes may help smooth the transition and support your overall health and wellness.
+Ideally, your body produces enough of any given enzyme to digest your typical diet.
+Significant changes – such as shifting to a high-fat keto diet or a high-fiber vegan diet – can overwhelm your digestive system at first.
+Supplementing with the best digestive enzyme supplements may help smooth the transition and support your overall health and wellness.

 Choosing the right enzymes